Find Schools

 Job Opportunities for Railroad Brake, Signal, and Switch Operators

-In 2016, there was an estimated number of 19,300 jobs in the United States for Railroad Brake, Signal, and Switch Operator.
+In the United States, there were 19,300 jobs for Railroad Brake, Signal, and Switch Operator in 2016.
 There is little to no growth in job opportunities for Railroad Brake, Signal, and Switch Operator.
-Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.
+There will be an estimated 1,700 positions for Railroad Brake, Signal, and Switch Operator per year.

 undefined